Chow Yun-fat: Career

 Although Chow continued his TV success, his goal was to become a film actor.
 He made his film debut in 1976 after signing an exclusive contract with Goldig Films, then the third largest film company in Hong Kong.
-Goldig Films, founded and solely-funded by Indonesian Chinese businessman Gouw Hiap Kian, produced and distributed over 100 movies from 1972 to 1982.
-However, Chow's occasional ventures into low-budget films in the 1980s after ones by Goldig were disastrous.
+Goldig Films, founded and solely-funded by Indonesian Chinese businessman Gouw Hiap Kian, later became a major property and investment enterprise.
+It produced and distributed over 150 movies from 1972 to 1982.
+Gouw was never a film director.
 Most of Chow's movies with Goldig Films in the 1970s achieved high gross revenues of over HK$1 million per movie, which is a better box office performance than his movies in early 1980s, such as Modern Heroes (江湖檔案), Soul Ash (灰靈), The Bund (上海灘), The Bund Part 2 (上海灘續集).
+Hot Blood (1977)'s gross box revenue was HK$ 1.62m which was ranked the fourth that year as the highest.
+However, Chow's occasional ventures into low-budget films in the 1980s after he left Goldig Films were disastrous and so he was then being referred to as Box Office Poison in the 1980s in the short transitional period.

 Success came when he teamed up with film director John Woo in the 1986 gangster action-melodrama A Better Tomorrow, which swept the box offices in Asia and established Chow and Woo as megastars.
 A Better Tomorrow won him his first Best Actor award at the Hong Kong Film Awards.
 It was the highest-grossing film in Hong Kong history at the time, and set a new standard for Hong Kong gangster films.
 Taking the opportunity, Chow quit TV entirely.
-With his new image from A Better Tomorrow, he made many more 'gun fu' or 'heroic bloodshed' films, such as A Better Tomorrow II (1987), Prison on Fire (1987), Prison on Fire II (1991), The Killer (1989), A Better Tomorrow 3 (1990), Hard Boiled (1992) and City on Fire (1987), an inspiration for Quentin Tarantino's Reservoir Dogs.
+With his new image from A Better Tomorrow, he made many more 'gun fu' or 'heroic bloodshed' films, such as A Better Tomorrow II (1987), Prison on Fire (1987), Prison on Fire II (1991), The Killer (1989), A Better Tomorrow 3 (1990) and Hard Boiled (1992).
+He won his second Best Actor award for his role in the more realistic crime thriller City on Fire (1987), an inspiration for Quentin Tarantino's Reservoir Dogs.

 Chow may be best known for playing honorable tough guys, whether cops or criminals, but he has also starred in comedies like Diary of a Big Man (1988) and Now You See Love, Now You Don't (1992) and romantic blockbusters such as Love in a Fallen City (1984) and An Autumn's Tale (1987), for which he was named Best Actor at the Golden Horse Awards.
 He brought together his disparate personae in the 1989 film God of Gamblers, directed by the prolific Wong Jing, in which he was by turns a suave charmer, a broad comedian, and an action hero.
 The film surprised many, became immensely popular, broke Hong Kong's all-time box office record, and spawned a series of gambling films as well as several comic sequels starring Andy Lau and Stephen Chow.
-The often tough demeanour and youthful appearance of Chow's characters has earned him the nickname "Babyface Killer".
+The often tough demeanour and youthful appearance of Chow's characters has earned him the nickname "Babyface Killer."